yveeranki5566/AI-Cybersecurity/README.md

 # 🛡️ The Role of Artificial Intelligence in Cybersecurity

 ## 📌 Overview
-This repository is based on my graduate research paper, **The Role of Artificial Intelligence in Cybersecurity** (UMGC, 2025).
 It explores how AI technologies are transforming cybersecurity, highlighting both their benefits and challenges.
 The project provides case studies, a SWOT analysis, and applies the **NIST AI Risk Management Framework (AI RMF)** to ensure responsible and trustworthy use of AI in defending against evolving cyber threats.